 When it's dinner time, and gluten free chicken fried steak is on the menu, everyone gets excited.
 There is no better comfort food than chicken fried steak.
 Plus, this recipe is gluten free, super easy to make, and brings a smile to everyone's faces!

-We discovered chicken fried steak back when we lived in Austin.
+Mr. Fearless Dining and I discovered chicken fried steak back when we lived in Austin, TX.
 It is the purest form of comfort food.
-When we went gluten free, I made it my mission to create a gluten free version!
+When we went gluten free, I made it my mission to create a gluten free version of chicken fried steak!

 My gluten free chicken fried steak recipe is as close to the real thing as I can get.
 I'm not just saying it because I am the one who came up with the recipe, it's just really good!

 I'm pretty sure chicken fried steak has been a family favorite for generations.
 We try to eat a lot of healthy food at the Fearless Dining household, but we also love to enjoy some comfort food from time to time.